-system should be thoroughly inspected at least every 120 days or 50 jumps, whichever comes first.
-It should be immediately inspected if at any time it is exposed to a degrading element, unusually hard opening, or any time damage may be suspected.
+To help minimize the risk of parachute failure and possible serious injury or death, the entire parachute system should be thoroughly inspected at least every 120 days or 50 jumps, whichever comes first.
+It should be immediately inspected if at any time it is exposed to a degrading element or unusually hard opening or any time damage may be suspected.

 Remember that some chemicals will continue to degrade the parachute long after initial exposure.
-Regular and thorough inspections are necessary to insure the structural integrity, reliability, and flight characteristics of the system are maintained.
+Regular and thorough inspections are necessary to insure the structural integrity, reliability and flight characteristics of the system are maintained.

 Always know the entire life history of every part of your parachute system.
-That way you'll know no part has been exposed to an element that may seriously weaken or damage it.
+That way you will know no part has been exposed to an element that may seriously weaken or damage it.